-Materials Illinois State Library
+Materials and Equipment Illinois State Library

 Through the National Library Service for the Blind and Physically Handicapped (NLS), the Talking Book and Braille Service has compiled a collection of over 100,000 titles.
 The collection includes a variety of popular interest writings such as bestsellers, classics, mysteries, romance, biographies, inspirational, children’s books, and foreign language materials.
 These books and magazines are provided in a range of formats including cassettes, braille, and descriptive video.
 If a particular item that has been requested is not available in Illinois, it may be obtained elsewhere through interlibrary loan.